• About

 9 Signs Your Loved One May Be An Addict

-July 30, 2016 Posted by grant Addiction, Blog, Physiological, Psychological, Recovery
+August 10, 2023 Posted by Patrick Carleton Addiction, Blog, Physiological, Psychological, Recovery

 When you picture a drug addict or alcoholic, what comes to mind?
 Certainly not your loved ones…right?
 Perhaps you think of the wino sprawled across a park bench or the jittery crack addict that hangs out on the street corner.
 While these are stereotypes of what an addict looks like, the reality is that you may not be able to spot addiction so easily.
 Some addicts are quite adept at hiding their addiction from others and even, in some cases, from themselves.